stollander33/docs/docs/users/user_guide.md

 Default stacks (development and production) are automatically enabled

+You can enable production stack by passing --production (or --prod) option to any RAPyDo command or by setting production: True in your .projectrc.
+You can enable any other custom stack by passing --stack STACK_NAME to any RAPyDo command or by setting stack: STACK_name in your .projectrc.

 ### Services

 RAPyDo is of course containers oriented.
 This means that services can be easily added to be tested locally.
-We tested the most commons in our projects thus they are already integrated and all set:
+We tested the most commons in our projects thus they are already integrated:

-- Postgres
+- PostgreSQL
 - MariaDB
-- Neo4J
+- Neo4j
 - MongoDB
 - Redis
 - RabbitMQ